-The Licensee shall, during the Construction of all engineered structures, provide the required supervision and field checks by an appropriately qualified Engineer in such a manner that the project specification can be enforced and, where required, the quality control measures can be followed.
+The Licensee shall, during the Construction of all engineered structures relating to water and waste, provide the required supervision and field checks by an appropriately qualified Engineer in such a manner that the project specification can be enforced and, where required, the quality control measures can be followed.
 The Licensee shall maintain all Construction records of all engineered structures to be made available at the request of the Board and/or an Inspector.

 The Licensee shall conduct all activities in a manner so as to minimize impacts on Surface Drainage and immediately undertake any corrective measures required in the event of any impacts on Surface Drainage.